evert/vlt_zsh_completions/README.md

 # Zsh Completions for vlt

-This directory contains the zsh completion script for the [vlt](https://vlt.sh) package manager.
+This directory contains the zsh completion script for the [vlt](https://vlt.sh) package manager.This script was mostly ai-generated.
+Run at your own risk.

 ## Installation